- Why Is Technical SEO Important?

 - redirect error.

-If you haven’t switched from HTTP to HTTPS yet, it’s high time to do it.
-This protocol provides much better encryption of the transmitted data, allowing users to be more assured that their online activities and transactions are fully secure.
-HTTPS has been a standard for years and currently, about 95% of global traffic across Google is encrypted.
-Take a closer look at this chart:
+6. SecurityIf you haven’t switched from HTTP to HTTPS yet, it’s high time you did it.
+This protocol guarantees safer encryption of the transmitted data.
+Thanks to it, users can sleep soundly knowing that their online activities are fully secure.
+HTTPS has been a standard for years and the vast majority of global traffic across Google is already encrypted. [caption id="attachment_54523" align="aligncenter" width="1293"] Encrypted traffic across Google https://transparencyreport.google.com/https/overview?hl=en[/caption] Wondering what an SSL certificate is, how it works, and how to get it?
+Check out our blog!

 - responsive design – every page should easily adapt to different screen sizes on every type of device: desktop, tablet, and mobile;

 - user experience – make sure that users can easily navigate the page.
 Remember about the right font size, buttons, and clickable elements.

 8. Structured DataStructured data helps crawlers better understand your website.
 Implementing it will allow you to be displayed as featured snippets.
 This means that your website can be shown on Google together with useful pieces of information concerning elements such as prices, sizes, dates, addresses, and more.
 The most widely used structured data tags include books, movies, places, local businesses, products, and more!
 Moreover, Google also provides its own tool to test structured data tags.
 With its help, you can check out if these elements have been implemented properly on your website.
 Thanks to structured data, Google has also shown additional information about these recipes: rating, ingredients, and preparation time.